starrymedia/upticknetworkdocs/quickstart/binary.md

 # uptickd

 `uptickd` is the all-in-one command-line interface.
-It supports wallet management, queries and transaction operations {synopsis}
+It supports wallet management, queries and transaction operations

 ## Pre-requisite Readings